-- ability to be reflective about their own beliefs, religious or otherwise, which inform their perspective on life and their interest in and respect for different people's feelings, values and faiths. - •sense of enjoyment and fascination in learning about themselves, others and the world around them, including the intangible - •use of imagination and creativity in their learning - •willingness to reflect on their experiences
+- •ability to be open, aware and reflective about their own beliefs, religious or otherwise, which inform their perspective on life and their interest in and respect for different people's feelings, values and beliefs and faiths - •encompass respect, compassion, integrity, curiosity and courageous advocacy. - •a sense of awe and wonder in learning about themselves, others and the world around them, including the intangible - to be inspired and use of imagination and creativity in their learning - •opportunities to reflect upon their experiences and spiritual journey - showcase skills and language to enable them to reflect upon the big questions and mysteries of life.